MileHacker Logo

 Industrial Revolution

 The 19th century marked its period of greatness as the "Second City of the British Empire," a powerhouse of heavy industry, shipbuilding, and engineering.
-In this timeframe, its population boomed, and much of its stunning Victorian-style buildings took shape, funded by merchant wealth.
+In this timeframe, its population boomed, and much of its impressive Victorian-style buildings took shape, funded by merchant wealth.

 Cultural Milestones